Hanayuki19/CS326_Group13/ai-disclosure/long-tran.md

-I did use Google Search & AI for my commits on this sprint.
+I only used Google Search & AI to push this file on Github since I was not used to working with Github.